 The Performatist As A Self-Creative Being

-Although in large part I accept the validity of these concepts of how you and I are formed by our world, we also form it.
-We create as much as we are created, however, the vast majority of us do not.
-We are to a greater degree operated upon by society and culture as opposed to operative agents.
-The purpose of the content of this site, therefore, is to encourage readers to operate on the world, to be conscious creative agents, to be The Performatist in one's own life.
+The purpose of the content of this site is to encourage readers to operate on the world, to be autonomous, conscious creative agents, to be The Performatist in one's own life.
 Now that you are here and reading this, I encourage you to go deeper – subscribe to The Performatist newsletter.

 Every month I publish a new lengthy and in-depth article on the art and science of human performance.
 Topics include creativity, behaviour, performance, daily work, and the self.
-Enter your details to get it to your inbox.
+Subscribe to get it to your inbox plus your invite to Peak: the community for people dedicated to peak performance.

 - Austin, J. L. (1975).
 How to do things with words (Vol. 88).
 Oxford university press.